JetBrains/teamcity-documentation/topics/known-issues.md

 To workaround this problem, you can upgrade Visual Studio 2017 to the latest build or, alternatively, install any later version of .NET Framework.

+## Cannot use multiline parameters in PowerShell

+Earlier versions of the [PowerShell](powershell.md) runner don't support passing multiline arguments.
+Since version 2020.1.4, you can enable this support by setting the `teamcity.powershell.arguments.multiline=true` [configuration parameter](configuring-build-parameters.md).

 ## Issues per TeamCity versions

 ### 2020.1.3 Known Issues